 Index of UX guidelines for Windows Store apps

 Use this index to quickly find the user experience (UX) guidelines that can help you create a great Windows Store app.
-If you haven't already, you should start by reading Making great Windows Store apps and Planning Windows Store apps.
+If you haven't already, you should start by reading Meet Windows Store apps and Planning Windows Store apps.

-- Layout and navigation: Consider how the layout of your UI affects how users navigate your app.
+- Consider how the layout of your UI affects how users navigate your app.
 See Navigation design patterns.

 - Layout and commanding: Place commands consistently to instill confidence and to ease user interaction.
 See Commanding design patterns and Laying out your UI.